10 Small Patio Ideas

 When designing a small patio area, every bit of space counts.
 Bulky furniture can leave you without much room for movement, and leads to overcrowding once you start using your outdoor seating area.

-Try using furniture solutions that can make the most of your space, such as a corner garden sofa set, or an extending table to suit more guests when needed.
+Try using flexible furniture solutions that can make the most of your space, such as a corner garden sofa set, or an extending table to suit more guests when needed.

-Adding soft furnishings to your furniture is an easy way to give your design some extra depth without taking up extra space.
-Consider adding contrasting cushions to your outdoor seating for added comfort and a splash of colour, or use throws and blankets to stay warm when using your outdoor area at night.
-You can also add an outdoor rug to your patio for a softer touch under your table area.
+Adding soft furnishings to your furniture is an easy way to give your design some extra depth without taking up more space.
+Add contrasting cushions to your outdoor seating for added comfort and a splash of colour, or use throws and blankets to stay warm when using your outdoor area at night.

-8. Get creative with your lighting
+8. Layer up your lighting

 9. Choose the right materials